Home > Desserts > Frosting & Sweet Sauces > Chantilly Cream Recipe

 Tips and Tricks For Recipe Success!

-• Mix your madscarpione using a spatula to help loosen it up before adding it into the bowl with everything else.
+• Mix your mascarpone using a spatula to help loosen it up before adding it into the bowl with everything else.
 This will ensure (depending on the brand of mascarpone you use) that your Chantilly cream is lump free!

 • Use fridge cold ingredients!
 The cream and mascarpone need to be straight out of the fridge.